 Like all real-world outcomes, accuracy and precision are primarily dependent on sensor modality and the patient population’s characteristics.
 Most automated sleep detection algorithms were developed in healthy people and are prone to considerable measurement error when applied to populations with disordered sleep.

 It is necessary to carefully consider the specific characteristic(s) of sleep you’re interested in measuring.
-Understand how it’s traditionally defined and measured, what wearable sensor modalities can capture it, and what level of evidence exists to support the use of that modality in the patient population of interest and setting of measurement.
+Understand how it’s traditionally defined and measured, what wearable sensor modalities can capture it, and what level of evidence exists to support the use of that modality in the patient population of interest and measurement setting.

 Visit our digital endpoints page to learn more about measuring components of sleep in real-world settings.
 We’ll help you select the best continuous monitoring wearable sensor to obtain the most accurate physiological metrics.
 VivoSense® software enables you to integrate data from different sensors, devices, and events to produce a richer data set for analysis.